incepter/react-async-states/packages/docs/docs/api/provider.md

 sidebar_label: AsyncStateProvider
 ---
 # `AsyncStateProvider`
-To share the state returned from your promise function, you need a Provider to hold it.
+To share the state returned from your producer function, you need a Provider to hold it.

 The main purpose of the provider is:
 - To hold the async states and allows subscription and selection